eikevons/todo.txt-vim/README.markdown

-### Quick install
+### About

-    git clone git://github.com/kayrick/todo.txt-vim.git
-    cd todo.txt-vim
-    cp -R * ~/.vim

 This plugin gives syntax highlighting to [todo.txt](http://todotxt.com/) files.

+In contrast to the original todo.txt definition, in this version the syntax allows nesting of projects or contexts, e.g.

+    @office
+      (A) an important office task
+      call someone
+    x done task
+    +world-peace
+      ...

 It also defines a few mappings, to help with edition of these files:

-`<leader>-s` : Sort the file

 `<leader>-d` : Insert the current date